-The quintessential recipe for White Chocolate Macadamia Nut Cookies that will have you swooning!!!
+This quintessential recipe for chewy White Chocolate Macadamia Nut Cookies will have you swooning!!!

 I packaged up the nutty version and trekked across the Midwest to my high school reunion.
-I loved their questions…”Did you make these?” and “Is there butter in these?”as well as,”When will these be on your blog?”
+I loved their questions: “Did you make these?” and “Is there butter in these?”as well as,”When will these be on your blog?”
 Yes, a LOT and soon were my answers.
-I even got some of the health nuts to partake…they’re worth a few extra minutes on the treadmill!
+I even got some of the health nuts to partake.
+They’re worth a few extra minutes on the treadmill!
 If you like chewy cookies, check out these pointers before you bake up a batch:

 - Double Chocolate Macadamia Nut Cookies from Crazy for Crust